Michael Eriksson

 Firstly, depending on what the stranger is doing, he might be more or less open to a conversation.
 Notably, someone who is currently occupied with something that normally (a) requires a more-or-less sole focus, (b) is pleasant/entertaining/whatnot, is unlikely to be open.
 (Consider reading, again: out of two strangers on a train, the one who stares out the window and looks at his watch every two minutes is a better target than the one who is engrossed in a book.)
 Ditto, when (b) is replaced with something potentially important, urgent, whatnot, e.g. for someone on that train trying to finish some work task before arriving at the office.

 Secondly, there is a time and place.
 Notably, different venues have different purposes and not every purpose is compatible with conversations.
-A train is normally compatible, because there is rarely anything with the train or train ride that requires a deep involvement of the passengers.
+A train is normally compatible, because there is rarely anything with the train or train ride that requires a deep involvement of the passengers (but parallel activities, e.g. reading, might).
 A museum is a different story altogether, because a museum does require a deep involvement (at least, if the visitor wants to benefit).
 The line of a grocery store is perfectly fine, as the fellow customers are rarely doing anything productive, but other parts of the store visit require caution, as the conversation is likely to interfere with them and to cause delays—and the period of direct interaction with the cashier should usually be reserved strictly for the cashier.
 (Very purposeful interactions, e.g. to point out that the fellow customer dropped something on the ground, are acceptable—but are hardly conversations.)

 An issue of a different character is the risk that a pretext backfires through being taken at face value.
 A literal or metaphorical “Excuse me, what time is it?” causes me to give the time and, barring unusual circumstances, then to consider the interaction ended.
 If the counterpart actually wanted the time of day (or whatever the question aimed at), this might be fine, but if the subtext was “I am bored while waiting for the train and would like to kill some time with you” disappointment results.
 Now, if “I am bored [etc.]” was actually spoken, the chance of success would be far greater.